LemarAb/LogiX/README.md

 ## Build + Run
 To build the project, enter `make`.
 To run the solver on a test file, enter `./main [testfile] [heur]`.
 To build and run immediately, enter `make run arg=[testfile] [heur]`.

-**Batch execution:**

-If compiled, you can run a range of test or comp files at once with a chosen heuristic `.\run.ps1 -type [char] -start [int] -end [int] -heur [int]`.
-By omitting the `-heur` parameter, you can run all heuristics over the specified range.

-It is likely that you first have to allow the execution of local scripts by runnning i.e. `Set-ExecutionPolicy -Scope Process Bypass`.

 **Examples:**